W-David-Porter/acim/src/text/3-the-innocent-perception/iv-error-and-the-ego/index.md

 ⁶It [a separated mind] has to be in conflict because it [a separated mind] is out of accord with itself [separated-mind’s-self].
 ⁷This [conflict in a separated mind] makes its [separated-mind’s] aspects strangers to each other, and this [mind’s aspects being strangers to each other] is the essence of the fear-prone condition, in which [fear-prone condition] attack is always possible.
 ⁸You have every reason to feel afraid as you perceive yourself.
-⁹This [you perceiving yourself] is why you cannot escape from fear until you realise that you did not and could not create yourself.
+⁹This [you perceiving yourself] is why you cannot escape from fear until you realize that you did not and could not create yourself.
 ¹⁰You can never make your misperceptions true, and your creation is beyond your own error.
 ¹¹That [you can never make your misperceptions true] is why you must eventually choose to heal the separation.
 :::